-- Heavy-weight wool fabric makes lovely jackets and capes.
+- Heavyweight wool sewing fabric makes lovely jackets and capes.

-- Wool felt is great for felt crafts, applique and dolls.
+- Wool felt is great for felt crafts, applique, and dolls.
 Good quality wool felt doesn’t pull like acrylic felts.
 Learn more about sewing felt.

-Always prepare your fabric before you start by pre-shrinking and pressing.
-Wool is very prone to shrinking if your water is too hot so read the washing instructions carefully.
-(Read pre washing)
+Always prepare your fabric before you start by pre-washing, pre-shrinking, and pressing.
+Wool is very prone to shrinking if your water is too hot so read the washing and care instructions carefully.

 - Check for the wool label and see if you should dry clean instead of washing.

-- Use a scrap before you try anything on the main piece of fabric.
+- Wash a scrap before you try anything on the main piece of fabric.

 - Look for special laundry detergent that is suitable for wool.